-• Hospital staff often speak with a patient's spouse, other relative, or friend about the patient's condition or communication for companions who have communication disabilities.
-The term companion includes any family member, friend, or associate of a person seeking or receiving an entity's goods or services who is
+- School staff usually talk to a parent about a child's progress. - Hospital staff often talks to a patient's spouse, other relative or friend about the patient's condition or prognosis.

+The rules refer to such people as companions and require covered entities to provide effective communication for companions who have communication disabilities.
+The term companion includes any family member, friend or associate of a person seeking or receiving an entity's goods or services who is an appropriate person with whom the entity should communicate.